-The Autopilot Trading Engine is designed to optimize trading for efficiency and simplicity.
-By utilizing dynamic tolerance configurations, optimization algorithms, and the industry’s only Risk Number Rebalancer, Autopilot minimizes the amount of manual work needed to keep accounts on target.
+The Nitrogen Trading Engine is designed to optimize trading for efficiency and simplicity.
+By utilizing dynamic tolerance configurations, optimization algorithms, and the industry’s only Risk Number Rebalancer, Nitrogen minimizes the amount of manual work needed to keep accounts on target.

 In This Article